Furlough-Friends/rota-flex-101/backend/README.md

 token to the console.

 As well as having an access token, you need to ensure that the database includes a row with your email address, as well as the desired permission role.
+To do this, add another row to `data.sql` which can be found in `/src/main/resources/`.

 ### myShifts endpoint